ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 Samsung camera but would immediately give an accurate device location to the browser.
 Using a different camera app, like MX Camera, would fix the problem but we can't expect users to install a seperate camera app.

+## Storing answers to our questions in iNat
+iNat has the core observation record, which contains species name, datetime, coordinate, observer and other information.
+There is no possibility to store any extra data *in* the observation record. iNat does provide for this "extra data" use case through a feature they call "observation fields".
+Any user can view/define these here: https://www.inaturalist.org/observation_fields.

+Fields can define their type and an enum/controlled vocabulary of valid values, which are enforced.
+We use these observation fields to store the answers for almost all of the questions we ask.
+At the time of writing, the only questions that don't get stored as observation fields are species name, coordinates and notes.

+To ease the process of creating these fields, and to store their configuration in source code, we have the `./scripts/create-obs-fields.js` NodeJS script.
+When run, this script will create all the fields in the target iNat instance.
+This is something that only needs to be done once for production but it may be required more often during development.
+The script requires some configuration to run so it's best to read the source code before running it.

+One limitation of observation fields is that they're owned by a single iNat user, with no option for transfer.
+Ideally they would be owned by the project and any curator of the project could maintain them but that's not currently the case.
+As a workaround, we've created an iNat users purely to own the fields.

+## Multiselect observation fields
+Another limitation of observation fields is that they can only have a single response and you can only have one instance of each field on an observation.
+So for a use case where you ask a question like "select all life stages present in the population", you need to get a bit creative to support that in iNat.
+Your options are:

+  1. serialise multiple values into a single response, such as lifeStages="stage1|stage2"
+  1. have repeated questions to capture each response, such as lifeStage1="stage1", lifeStage2="stage2"
+  1. pivot the question so each possible response becomes it's own boolean question, such as "is stage1 present?"=yes, "is stage2 present?"=yes

+The first two options aren't great for a few reasons but mostly because they make the data hard to consume.
+The only drawback for the third option is we have to create more observation fields in iNat but we think that's acceptable for ending up with usable data.

+We use option 3 and we call these types of question "multiselects".
+This is because there are an enumerated set of options and you can select 0 to many of them.
+We also treat them specially in the UI, with some UI sugar, to make them nicer to interact with.